satriabahari/satriabahari.site/README.md

 ## Introduction

-This website was carefully crafted from the ground using Next.js and other helpful tools, starting in June 2023.
+This website was carefully crafted from the ground using Next.js and other helpful tools, starting in Feb 2024.

 I'm constantly making improvements to add more features and content.
 This website is where I share what I've learned and offer insights to others.